isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 ### Compliance
-- By using Isomer, your site is by default compliant to all applicable IM8 clauses.
-The Isomer Team manages all security centrally.
-This includes any security testing (i.e. VAPT etc) and audit/test.
-Hence, agencies do not need to be responsible for any IM8 clauses.
+- Agencies do not need to be responsible for any IM8 clauses.**By using Isomer, your site is _by default compliant_ to all applicable IM8 clauses.** The Isomer Team manages all security centrally, including any security testing (i.e. VAPT etc) and audits/tests.
+In the event that any IM8-related queries come along, we will sort it out separately with the IM8 team.

 system performance test (SPT), SSAT, VAPT etc?